-eSim 2020 is the biennial conference of IBPSA-Canada, first hosted in 2001.
-IBPSA-Canada is one of the largest and most active of the 28 Regional Affiliates of the International Building Performance Simulation Association, with over 600 members from industry, academia, and government. eSim 2020 is exploring new synergies between building simulation and data-driven methods of building analysis.
+eSim 2021 is the rescheduled version of eSim 2020, the biennial conference of IBPSA-Canada.
+IBPSA-Canada is one of the largest and most active of the 28 Regional Affiliates of the International Building Performance Simulation Association, with over 600 members from industry, academia, and government.

 Principal, Focal Engineering